 Inver Hills Library has a collection of over 50,000 books, reference materials, slides, CDs, cassettes, videos and film.
 The Library also subscribes to over 180 periodicals.
 Checking out library materials costs little to nothing!
 Library privileges are available to all currently enrolled students, faculty and staff.
 Please obtain a picture ID card from the soft lounge, located on the upper level of the College Center across from the Enrollment Center.
 After you have your card, stop in the Library to get your library barcode.
 Items which may be checked out with an Inver Hills library card include:

 Reference books cannot be checked out, but users may photocopy needed information from them.
 Instructors' audiovisual materials may not be checked out to students, but students may view them in the viewing rooms in the Library.
+As a courtesy to all of our users, we ask that individuals follow our policies to ensure that materials are readily available to everyone.

 Community members are welcome to use Inver Hills Community College Library and may request a library card, which entitles them to the similar borrowing privileges as IHCC students.
 Individuals can obtain library cards at the circulation desk in the library.